unyii2/yii2-panel/README.md

 Another benefit is that the panels to be displayed are assigned to a module configuration that allows different panels to be used in the module for different projects.

+For procesing submited data from PanelWidgwet van use PanleLogic

 Realisation
 -----------
 Simply dashboard solution.
 Each dashboard panel define as panel controller action  identically as Yii page: